 Adds a specified interface (interface1) to the loopback group for a designated loopback interface (loopback.n).
-All members in the loopback group can share the MIP (Mapped IP) and DIP (Dynamic IP) definitions assigned to the loopback interface itself.
+All members in the loopback group can share the mapped IP (MIP) and dynamic IP (DIP) definitions assigned to the loopback interface itself.

 Example: The following commands add interfaces ethernet1 and ethernet2 to the loopback group for loopback.1, and then assign a MIP to loopback.1.
 This allows both ethernet1 and ethernet2 to use the assigned MIP.